wdv4758h/pypy-extradoc/blog/draft/pypy-alpha-arm.rst

-This is the first release that supports a range of ARM devices - anything with ARMv6 (like the Raspberry Pi) or ARMv7 (like Beagleboard, Chromebook, Cubieboard, etc) that supports VFPv3 should work.
+This is the first release that supports a range of ARM devices - anything with ARMv6 (like the Raspberry Pi) or ARMv7 (like Beagleboard, Chromebook, Cubieboard, etc.) that supports VFPv3 should work.
+We provide builds with support for both ARM EABI variants, hard-float and for some older operating systems soft-float.

 This release comes with a list of limitations, consider it alpha quality, not suitable for production:

-* stackless support does not work
+* stackless support is missing.

-* assembler produced is not always correct, but we successfully managed to run our extensive benchmark suite, so most stuff should work
+* assembler produced is not always correct, but we successfully managed to run large parts of our extensive benchmark suite, so most stuff should work.

 You can download the PyPy 2.0 alpha ARM release here: